 Focus and Scope

-The focus is to provide readers with a better understanding of Indonesia and Southeast Asia’s Christian Theology and Christian Education, too present developments through the publication of articles and book reviews.
+The focus is to provide readers with a better understanding of Indonesia and Southeast Asia’s and Education, too present developments through the publication of articles and book reviews.

-QUAERENS specializes in Indonesian Theology and Christian Education studies in particular, and Southeast Asian Islamic studies in general, and is intended to communicate original researches and current issues on the subject.
+QUAERENS specializes in Indonesian society dedication and Education studies in particular, and Southeast Asian studies in general, and is intended to communicate original researches and current issues on the subject.
 This journal warmly welcomes contributions from scholars of related disciplines.

 Authors who publish with this journal agree to the following terms: